Kamandaka (train): Train sets

 Initially, the Kamandaka train operated using economy-class trains with 106 seats per car.
 Subsequently, it operated using former Menoreh and Ambarawa Ekspres trains with economy-class plus service (80 seats per car) starting 23 February 2017.

 The Kamandaka train service was supplemented with executive class starting 1 April 2017.

 As of 11 March 2022, the Kamandaka train uses two types of train sets.
 For the Semarang Tawang - Purwokerto route, the Kamandaka train uses executive and economy class train sets, plus those from the Purwokerto and Solo Balapan train depots.
 Meanwhile, for the Semarang Tawang - Cilacap route, the Kamandaka train uses the 2016 New Image Economy class train sets, which were later expanded with executive class services.

 Starting 15 December 2024, the Kamandaka train, the Joglosemarkerto train, and the Banyubiru train (train numbers 208-209) will use the latest generation of modified economy class train sets, derived from the Gayabaru Malam Selatan train and the Jaka Tingkir train.
 These two trains have been fitted with new stainless steel train sets manufactured by PT INKA Madiun.
-The latest generation of economy class trains is the result of modifications by Balai Yasa Manggarai from the previous series with a reduction in the number of seats from 80 to 72 seats.
+The latest generation of economy class trains is the result of modifications by Balai Yasa Manggarai from the previous series with a reduction in the number of seats from 80 to 72.